-I’ve been a personal finance junkie for going on 8 years.
+I’ve been a personal finance junkie for going on 8 years starting way back when I was budgeting groceries for one person.
 How do I know the time frame so well?
 It all started as soon as I graduated college.
 I’ve been looking for a life changing budgeting tip or hack since then.

 Turns out a life changing budgeting tip or hacks probably doesn’t exist.
 I’ve tried a ton of short cuts, work arounds, etc and realized they probably weren’t for me.